Skip to main content

 L1 Regularization works by automatically removing unnecessary variables, setting the weights of irrelevant features to 0 as the model learns the data.

-As a result, the model simplifies and uses only the essential information.
+As a result, the model becomes simpler and uses only essential information.

-Particularly when there are too many features in the data, L1 regularization is useful for improving model performance by retaining only the most important features and eliminating the rest.
+L1 regularization is especially useful when there are too many features, as it improves model performance by retaining only the most important ones and eliminating the rest.

 L2 Regularization (Ridge Regularization)